3rekse/makecode-omarillo-logo-lesson6/README.md

 ## Step 7
 ** Follow Along**

 Notice that there is a space inside the block.
 You can place other blocks in there.
-Since it has the number "4", any blocks inside it will be executed 4 times.
+Since it has the number "4", any code blocks inside it will be executed 4 times.
 You can always change the 4 to whatever number you would like.
 ```blocks
 turtle.showTurtle()
 for (let index = 0; index < 4; index++) {